So if you have already recorded, the next steps before sending your songs to mix are:

 Clean up your tracks: remove unwanted noises, and send us the right takes.
 If it shouldn't be heard on the record, then you shouldn't be sending it to us without a very clear explanation of why it's been included.

 If you used Virtual Instruments, bounce them to audio files.

 Consolidate regions, items, clips or whatever your DAW of choice calls them, so that all files start at bar 1.
 That way, we'll just have to import the files and everything will be aligned perfectly in our DAW.
 This is the simplest way to transfer your material, even if some of the time it might mean that a guitar solo has 3 minutes of silence before it.
 You can use wav or aiff format.

 Pro Tip: if you zip your files, all silences will be compressed to almost nothing, so you'll gain A LOT of space.

 Export mono sources to mono and stereo sources to stereo.
 For every mono source you send as a stereo file (doubling its size and e-carbon print for nothing), a kitten dies.

 Name the files using a convention that will make sense for someone who is not in your head, and keep this format consistent throughout all your songs.

 We can't stress this enough: please make sure that you've included only the correct files and that nothing is missing.
 You should test each song by importing the files into your DAW and check that everything is present and aligned.
 It may sound obvious to you but trust us, it's not so obvious to most.

-If you recorded to a click, export the tempo map and any time signature changes as MIDI files for each song (and MIDI only), and include those files in your project.
+If you recorded to a click, export the tempo map and any time signature changes as MIDI files for each song (and MIDI only, proprietary tempo map files from Cubase or others are of no use to us), and include those files in your project.
 If there's just one tempo for one song and it's all 4/4 then just make a note of the tempo value.